 Days 2 & 3: Tiskita Jungle Lodge

-local fare, including more than 125 types of organic tropical fruit grown on the estate.
-On a hike through the grounds, we'll examine a wide array of exotic fruit trees, and, if certain fruits are in season, we may get to taste some unfamiliar varieties.
-This is also an excellent chance to see birds and monkeys that are attracted to the orchards and open areas.
-We’ll also take an in-depth rain forest
+Meals are prepared with fresh local ingredients, utilizing some of the 125 types of organic tropical fruit grown on the estate.
+On a hike through the grounds, we'll examine a wide array of fruit trees, and, if certain fruits are in season, we may get to taste some exotic varieties.
+This is also an excellent chance to see birds and monkeys attracted to the orchards and open areas.
+An in-depth

-Day 4: Sierpe River / Costa Ballena
+Day 4: Sierpe River Private Cruise / Finca 6 Stone Spheres

 Day 7: Los Quetzales National Park

-Day 8: San José / Depart
+Day 8: San Jose / Depart